nixbuild/nixbuild-action/README.md

 action.

-The configuration needed for this action is simple &ndash; you only need to specify the ssh key used to authenticate your nixbuild.net account.
+The configuration needed for this action is simple &ndash; you only need to specify the SSH key used to authenticate your nixbuild.net account.
 You will then automatically reap the benefits that nixbuild.net provides:

-* Instead of having all Nix builds for a single GitHub job share the same two vCPUs, every Nix build will _each_ get [up to 16 vCPUs](https://blog.nixbuild.net/posts/2020-06-25-automatic-resource-optimization.html).
+* Instead of having all Nix builds for a single GitHub job share the same two vCPUs, _each_ Nix build will get [up to 16 vCPUs](https://blog.nixbuild.net/posts/2020-06-25-automatic-resource-optimization.html).
   It doesn't matter how many concurrent Nix builds a job triggers, nixbuild.net will scale up automatically to avoid any slowdown.

-* Every Nix build that is built for your nixbuild.net account shares all build results with each other.
+* All Nix builds triggered from your nixbuild.net account can share their build results with each other.
 So, if you have multiple workflows triggering the same builds, each derivation will only be built once on nixbuild.net.
 This works automatically, there is no need for configuring any binary caches, and you save time by not having to upload build results.

 * Build result sharing also works outside GitHub Actions.
-You can use nixbuild.net from your development machine so that builds performed by your GitHub workflows is fetched locally, or the other way around.
+You can use nixbuild.net from your development machine so that builds already performed by your GitHub workflows become available locally, or the other way around.
   Again, no extra configuration or binary caches are needed for this, just a [nixbuild.net account](https://docs.nixbuild.net/getting-started/)

-* Builds that runs on nixbuild.net works just as ordinary Nix builds, so you can still do whatever you want with the build results, like uploading to a separate binary cache.
+* Builds that run on nixbuild.net work just as ordinary Nix builds, so you can still do whatever you want with the build results, like uploading to a separate binary cache.

 See the nixbuild.net [FAQ](https://nixbuild.net/#faq) for more information